learn-software-engineering/learn-software-engineering/content/en/blog/_index.md

 weight: 3
 title: Blog
 description: >
-  Latests news and tutorials about software engineering and programming.
+  Latests news and tutorials about programming, software engineering, DevOps and much more!
 ---